dndworld/dndworld.github.io/character-building/new-to-dnd-test.md

 To accommodate our size, games are West Marches style with some changes.
 In West Marches, there are multiple DMs and many players.
 Rather than having to stick to weekly sessions and a consistent party, games are instead held whenever a DM has time.

-**If you are interested, are free at that time, and have a character within that level range, go ahead and sign-up.** The DM will then pick a party from the sign-ups.
+**If you are free at that time, and have a character within that level range, go ahead and sign-up.** The DM will then pick a party.
 These sessions are typically self-contained one-shots, and there is no overarching plot.
 This reduces the commitment needed, especially if you just want to try the game.

 !!!Not Your Style?
 We encourage you to give us a try!
 Many people who initially joined for campaigns ended up enjoying the atmosphere and stayed on for years.
 However, if you are *only* looking for traditional campaign-style games, then you are welcome to try the following avenues: